Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Diffusion quantum Monte Carlo results

 \subsection{Beyond Slater-Jastrow nodes: backflow results}

-The use of multideterminant expansions is a popular approach for obtaining beyond-SJ nodes to study electronic excitations of small molecules, \cite{filippi:1996, brown:2007, seth:2011, petruzielo:2012, morales:2012, giner:2016, scemama:2018, scemama:2019, dash:2018, dash:2019, dash:2021} but this approach suffers from significant size-consistency issues that preclude the calculation of accurate interaction energies, especially for system sizes of interest here, so we have instead chosen to apply backflow \cite{feynman:1956, lee:1981, kwon:1998, holzmann:2003, lopezrios:2006} to $\Psi_\text{S}$.
-In the Slater-Jastrow-backflow (SJB) wave function the arguments of the single-particle orbitals are replaced with quasiparticle coordinates that depend on the positions of all other electrons, smoothly altering the shape of the SJ nodal surface; see Section S3 of the supplementary information for further details.
-SJB-DMC is often capable of recovering about half of the correlation energy missing at the SJ-DMC level. \cite{brown:2007, seth:2011, needs:2020} The use of backflow incurs a significant increase in the computational cost of DMC calculations, so it is typically not used for large systems, but the expense is manageable for the AcOH dimer when ECPs are used.
+The use of multideterminant expansions is a popular approach for obtaining beyond-SJ nodes to study electronic excitations of small molecules, \cite{filippi:1996, brown:2007, seth:2011, petruzielo:2012, morales:2012, giner:2016, scemama:2018, scemama:2019, dash:2018, dash:2019, dash:2021} but it suffers from significant size-consistency issues that preclude the calculation of accurate interaction energies, especially for the system sizes of interest here, so we have instead chosen to apply backflow \cite{feynman:1956, lee:1981, kwon:1998, holzmann:2003, lopezrios:2006} to $\Psi_\text{S}$.
+In the Slater-Jastrow-backflow (SJB) wave function the arguments of the single-particle orbitals are replaced with quasiparticle coordinates that depend on the positions of all other electrons, smoothly altering the shape of the SJ nodal surface; see Section S2 of the supplementary information for further details.
+SJB-DMC is often capable of removing about half of the fixed-node error in the SJ-DMC energy. \cite{brown:2007, seth:2011, needs:2020} The use of backflow incurs a significant increase in the computational cost of DMC calculations, so it is typically not used for large systems, but the expense is manageable for the systems studied here when ECPs are used.
+The topical, very flexible neural-network wave functions \cite{pfau:2020, hermann:2020} incorporate Jastrow-, backflow-, orbital-, and multideterminant-like degrees of freedom, but we have opted against using these because they incur potentially greater costs, require specialized workflows and hardware, and preclude straightforward comparisons with SJ-DMC.

+VMC-based optimization of Jastrow factors is usually performed without considering the presence of statistical uncertainties on the resulting parameters arising from the stochastic nature of the optimization process.
+This is because the Jastrow factor parameters in the SJ wave function do not affect the value of (all-electron) SJ-DMC energies at $\tau=0$, but there are scenarios where wave function parameters significantly affect expectation values, \cite{haupt:2023, filip:2025, spink:2016} as is the case of the DMC energy in the presence of backflow.
+Ignoring optimization uncertainty can thus result in the perception that SJB-DMC energies behave erratically and are inconsistent across systems.

+The optimization uncertainty on the SJB-DMC energy $\sigma_\text{opt}$ depends on the number of real-space configurations $n_\text{opt}$ used in VMC-based correlated-sampling optimization via $\sigma_\text{opt}^2 = \alpha / n_\text{opt}$, where $\alpha$ is a system-dependent unknown, at sufficiently large $n_\text{opt}$, see section S2 of the supplementary information.
+For a given $n_\text{opt}$, the optimization uncertainty on the SJB-DMC energy can be evaluated by running multiple independent random instances of optimization at that sample size, each followed by a SJB-DMC run.
+It is therefore possible to perform this procedure at a trial value of $n_\text{opt}$ to obtain $\sigma_\text{opt}$ in order to determine $\alpha$, and thus be able to identify the value of $n_\text{opt}$ necessary to obtain any given target accuracy